 The house next door to us has been for sale since January.
-It's a lovely house with incredible curb appeal and a fabulous kitchen/family room.
+It’s a lovely house with incredible curb appeal and a fabulous kitchen/family room.
+If you can’t picture what I’m talking about, houses similar to ones you can find on sites like Willam Pitt may help you get a better picture.
+I don’t know who would have moved out of that house, as I know that if I owned a house like that, I’d live there forever!
+Although, I think it did need a few touch ups here and there like having the windows cleaned, the patio scrubbed down and a proper good cleaning of the gutters.
+Its easy as well, just using a company like Clean Pro Gutter Cleaning Toledo located they could have been sorted in minutes, just like the other jobs!
+But no matter it was very luxurious.
+Saying that though, people like a change regardless of how luxurious their old home was.
 The entire time the house has been for sale, I have secretly (and not so secretly) been praying that a family with young children moves in.
-You see, I've got neighbors on my left and neighbors on my right, but I couldn't pick any of my neighbors out of a police line up.
-And I've lived in my house for four years.
+You see, I’ve got neighbors on my left and neighbors on my right, but I couldn’t pick any of my neighbors out of a police line up.
+And I’ve lived in my house for four years.

 I know that young kids brings a certain sense of willingness, of openness, that just doesn’t always exist in couples that have moved on to other phases of their lives.
 No judgement there, just a fact.